Q&A - The Riksbank's income statement and balance sheet

 Earnings will vary depending on the size of the Riksbank's equity, the target level of equity and the policy rate.
 It is therefore difficult to say what interest-free deposits might generate once they are implemented.
 Assuming that the Riksbank can withdraw interest-free deposits equivalent to around SEK 40 billion and the policy rate is 3.5 per cent, this would mean a cost saving of SEK 1.4 billion in one year.
 (Read more about earnings from the interest free deposit requirement in the annex to the Riksbank´s consultation response.)

 The size of the Riksbank's balance sheet will remain unchanged, but there will be a change between the various items on the liabilities side of the balance sheet.
-This is because the monetary policy deposits (the banks’ overall claim on the Riksbank) decreases, while the Riksbank’s equity increases to the same extent.
+The Riksbank's equity increases and the liabilities in domestic currency (the banks' total claim on the Riksbank) decreases.

 What happens when the Riksbank makes a profit or a loss?